MicrosoftDocs/power-platform/power-platform/admin/using-word-templates-dynamics-365.md

  ![These templates are included with model-driven apps in Dynamics 365](../admin/media/template-bundled.png "These templates are included with model-driven apps in Dynamics 365")

  The sample [!INCLUDE[pn_ms_Word_short](../includes/pn-ms-word-short.md)] templates were created with a particular record type (entity).
-You’ll only be able to apply the template to records of the same record type.
+You'll only be able to apply the template to records of the same record type.

 |Name|Entity|
 |----------|------------|